kijiproject/kiji/kijiproject.github.com/_posts/userguide/2012-01-01-tool-reference.md

-The default value for this parameter is `--kiji=kiji://.env/default`, which references the KijiSchema instance named "default" and installed on the HBase instance identified un the HBase configuration files in `$HBASE_HOME`.
+The default value for this parameter is `--kiji=kiji://.env/default`, which references the KijiSchema instance named "default" and installed on the HBase instance identified in the HBase configuration files in `$HBASE_HOME`.

 The URI for KijiSchema instance named "the_instance" and installed on a mini HBase cluster running locally on a laptop is